Try to imagine total sensory deprivation.

 We call this change in our brains learning.

 Inside the brain is a structure called the anterior cingulate.
 It gets automatically activated when we’re exposed to something that happens differently than we expected.
-Scientists believe that this part of our brains has been designed by nature to help us learn through trial and error (Jensen, 2005).
+Scientists believe that this part of our brains has been designed by nature to help us learn through trial and error.

 Childhood is a period of rapid and explosive learning, learning by trial and error, and learning by feedback, gaining experience in spades.
 As we look at higher order learning of more complex cognitive and kinesthetic skills, the mechanisms at work in those early years are still in play.
-Trial and error is natural and simple, because as Teaching with the Brain in Mind author Eric Jensen says, “Mistakes, not correct answers, make us smarter (Jensen, 2005).”
+Trial and error is natural and simple, because as Teaching with the Brain in Mind author Eric Jensen says:

 These feedback facts become increasingly important as children age and acquire more complex skills.
 From early sandboxes and playgrounds to digital environments, classrooms, and workplaces, learning requires more input, more feedback.
 Which leads us to ask at the terminus of structured learning—the higher education classroom—how does feedback function?